UC Cup – FAQs

 Divisions

-• Division 2 – Challenging: for community-based teams including schools and smaller local cricket clubs
+• Division 2 – Community-based teams (schools, smaller local clubs)

 What equipment is provided?